animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Using Apache Geode APIs, the `FunctionContext` provides a runtime invocation context that includes the client’s calling arguments and a `ResultSender` implementation to send results back to the client.
+Using Apache Geode APIs, the `FunctionContext` provides a runtime invocation context that includes the client's calling arguments and a `ResultSender` implementation to send results back to the client.
 Additionally, if the Function is executed on a Region, the `FunctionContext` is actually an instance of `RegionFunctionContext`,